Equine-assisted therapy on autistic people: Impact of The Horse Boy

-In 2009, the autobiographical book and documentary The Horse Boy were released.
-In these works, an American father, Rupert Isaacson, testified that only contact with his old mare calmed Rowan, his autistic son.
-He traveled to Mongolia with Rowan, recounting how he established communication with his child through horses, travel and shamanism.
-Since then, he said, Rowan no longer "suffers from the dysfunctions associated with his disorder".
-The book has been translated into many languages, including French.
+In 2009, the autobiographical book and documentary The Horse Boy were released by British journalist Rupert Isaacson.
+In it, he described how contact with a neighbor's horse resulted in significant benefits to his autistic son, Rowan.
+This led him and his wife Kristin Neff to take Rowan on a trip to Mongolia, in hopes of further improvement.
+During the trip, they were able to establish communication with Rowan, who had been nonverbal, through horses, travel and shamanism.
+Since then, he has said, Rowan no longer "suffers from the dysfunctions associated with his disorder".
+As of 2022, Rowan is functional and living independently.

 It is a "convincing plea for equine-assisted therapy", and motivates parents to try this therapy.
 Isaacson does not use the word "cure," but speaks of recovery and healing.
 Press coverage of the book and film raised the question of whether the company of a horse could help all autistic children.
-Since then, Isaacson has developed a method of helping autistic children through contact with horses, in Texas."Several children have made capital progress during their passage, some even pronouncing their first words on horseback, to the amazement of their parents."Commenting on The Horse Boy, pediatrician Paul A. Offit warns of the lack of studies on the effectiveness of contact with horses, and the temptation to spend large sums on ineffective, poorly supervised therapies.
+Since then, Isaacson has developed a method of helping autistic children through contact with horses, in Texas."Several children have made capital progress during their passage, some even pronouncing their first words on horseback, to the amazement of their parents."Contemporaneously commenting on The Horse Boy, pediatrician Paul A. Offit warned of the lack of studies on the effectiveness of contact with horses, and the temptation to spend large sums on ineffective, poorly supervised therapies.